polalejandre/aws-infra-example/README.md

 # Terraform AWS Infrastructure Project

-This project uses Terraform to create and manage a complete infrastructure on AWS.
+This project uses Terraform to create and manage a base infrastructure on AWS.
 The infrastructure includes networks, subnets, a database with stored secrets, a private EKS cluster, KMS keys for encryption, and a bastion host with SSM enabled.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)